Review the City's stormwater program from the last five years

 Common pollutants include sediment, oil and grease, detergents, fertilizers, pesticides, toxic metals, and harmful bacteria.
 Oil and grease and detergents are washed off of roads and parking lots.
 Fertilizers, pesticides and herbicides are released from lawns and landscaped areas.
 Sediment and debris are carried off of construction sites.
 Pet wastes and sanitary sewer overflows are the main source of harmful bacteria or pathogens.

 To reduce the impacts of stormwater pollution on surface waters, The U.S. Environmental Protection Agency has issued regulations for urban areas, such as Carrollton.
 The Storm Water Phase II regulations are designed to guide our efforts to reduce water pollution.
-Under the rules, the city has a permit and is required to develop a program to minimize the amount of contaminants discharged from the storm sewer system.
+Under the rules, the city has a permit and is required to develop a program to reduce the amount of contaminants discharged into storm sewer system.

 As a Phase II Level 4 city under the current permit, Carrollton must implement six minimum measures to improve storm water quality.
 The creation of a stormwater management program for the City of Carrollton is a huge task and civic participation and support are necessary in order to adequately protect our water resources and the environment.
 It's important to realize that we, the citizens - not industry - are responsible for most of today's water quality impacts.
 As stewards of this indispensable resource, we must make changes in our daily activities to preserve the ecological integrity of our waterways for generations to come.
 Remember, it's our water so let's "Take it personally!"